fedora-infra/anitya/docs/contributing.rst

 Matching the issue title.

 The text inside the file will be used as entry text.
-A preview of the release notes can be generated with ``towncrier --draft``.
+A preview of the release notes can be generated with ``poetry towncrier --draft``.

 Development Environment
 =======================